davidmreed/nonskating.club/content/guides/penalty-box-timer.md

 When a skater is sent to the box, typically it will be the *Penalty Box Manager* who directs them to a seat, although the Timers may do so if the Manager is otherwise occupied.
 A maximum of two Blockers per team may be seated in the box at a given time, although in rare cases it is possible to have two seated and another standing as they finish their penalty, meaning you may need to time three people in parallel.

-A skater's penalty begins quite literally when their butt touches the seat, at which point the Penalty Box Timer should begin tracking the time.
-All penalties are 30 seconds in roller derby, but the Penalty Box Timer pay attention to their partnered Penalty Lineup Tracker or Box Manager in the event multiple penalties have been assessed to as skater.
+A skater's penalty begins quite literally when their butt touches the seat, at which point the Penalty Box Timer must begin tracking the time.
+All penalties in roller derby are 30 seconds, but the Penalty Box Timer should pay attention to their partnered Penalty Lineup Tracker or Box Manager in the event multiple penalties have been assessed to a skater.

 During the typical 30 seconds of a penalty, a Penalty Box Timer should try as best as they can to follow this order of operations:
 1) Start the penalty timer
-2) If the Jam ends before the penalty is complete, stop the penalty timer and restart it when the next Jam begins.
+1) If the Jam ends before the penalty is complete, stop the penalty timer and restart it when the next Jam begins.
-3) Note the Period, Jam, Skater #, and Position (B for Blocker, P for Pivot or J for Jammer) on the Penalty paperwork for the team and period
+1) Document the Period, Jam, Skater #, and Position (B for Blocker, P for Pivot or J for Jammer) on the Penalty paperwork for the team and period.
-4) Add a tally mark or marks to the skater's penalty count based on the number of penalties they are serving.
+1) Add a tally mark or marks to the skater's penalty count based on the number of penalties they are serving.
 One is typical, two is uncommon, more than that may be the beginning of a foul out or expulsion.
-5) When the skater has reached the last 10 seconds of their penalty, instruct them to stand with the cue "<team or color> <skater #> Stand" (i.e. "Black 123 Stand", "Brawler 45, Stand", etc)  in a loud, clear voice and accompanied by the "Stand" hand gesture.
+1) When the skater has reached the last 10 seconds of their penalty time, instruct them to stand with the cue "<team or color> <skater #> Stand" (i.e. "Black 123 Stand", "Brawler 45, Stand", etc)  in a loud, clear voice and accompanied by the "Stand" hand gesture.
 This is a flat, open hand, fingers together and palm up, raising up from skater's shoulder height while seated to roughly their height in a standing position.
 During the last 10 seconds the skater can stand and move around inside the Penalty Box as long as they do not leave early or block access to anyone coming in.
-6) At the end of the penalty, cue the skater with "<team or color> <skater #> DONE" and with the appropriate gesture.
+1) At the end of the penalty, cue the skater with "<team or color> <skater #> DONE" and with the appropriate gesture.
 In this case, hand up, elbow bent, and palm facing out at roughly chest height before making a "pushing" motion as you extend your arm away from you.

 The highest priority for a Penalty Box Timer is to make sure penalties are timed correctly.
 For most of the game, you will be tracking and counting penalties one or maybe two at a time.
 If you are finding yourself overwhelmed, ask your teammates for help.

 The next highest priority for a Penalty Box Timer is to know how many penalties each skater has served.
 You will be asked to confirm counts when skaters reach 5, 6, or 7 penalties.
 Keeping up to date on the paperwork is the easiest way to stay on the task.

 ### The Paperwork
 The StatsBook Manual linked under Resources above has practical examples of how the Penalty Box paperwork should look.
 But from a practical standpoint, the following should be tracked for any *visit* to the penalty box in the jam where it happens, which may differ from the penalties tracked by the Penalty Lineup Trackers as they track when the penalty is *assessed*: